-ProjectFREE is a local non-profit that directly benefits the health and wellbeing of adults with intellectual and developmental disabilities by enhancing their lives through creative arts programing and practices.
+ProjectFREE is a local non-profit that directly benefits the health and wellbeing of adults with intellectual and developmental disabilities by enhancing their lives through creative arts programming and practices.

 ProjectFREE is the Premier Adult Day Training Program in the Suncoast Region, providing an unparalleled person-centered educational experience rooted in the visual and performing arts, academics, entrepreneurial training, boating, and physical health & fitness.

 ProjectFREE’s Transition students will participate in the Artisan Entrepreneur program where they will learn to create inventory, competitively price their art and back out sales.
 Each artist will run their own on – line store.

 ProjectFREE’s ENTREPRENEUR Program generates opportunities for people with diverse abilities.
 Transition students will participate in Culinary Arts, Fine arts, Performing Arts, including our Free2Rock Band.
 All these programs are a part of the ProjectFREE Training Program and provide opportunities for our transition students.
 These programs create purpose, promote health and fitness, self-sufficiency, connect our students to their community and improve the quality of their lives.
 Most importantly this program not only engages our students’ but Local Artists also show case their art throughout the year at Gulfport Art Walks as well as other artist venues.
 Student artists receive 100% of their sales.